 The health and safety of visitors and residents is of the utmost importance to us.
 Chicago is closely monitoring the evolving situation around the novel coronavirus (COVID-19) and staying in contact with federal, state, and local public health authorities.
 We’re committed to providing accurate, up-to-date information to help you stay safe while traveling and during your visit.
 Here’s what you need to know:

-- Mayor Lori Lightfoot has released a five-phase framework, Protecting Chicago, that outlines her plan for safely reopening the city.
+- Learn more about Mayor Lori Lightfoot’s five-phase framework, Protecting Chicago, that outlines her plan for safely reopening the city.

 - Governor JB Pritzker also shared a five-phase plan, Restore Illinois, with benchmarks and guidelines for reopening the state while protecting public health.

-- Currently, there are no restrictions on travel within the U.S.
+- Currently, there are no federal restrictions on travel within the U.S.

 - All non-U.S. citizens who have visited one of these countries in the past 14 days may not enter the United States: